NOAA-PSL/score-db/README.md

 ## Request Dictionaries / YAML Formats

-For each request, a dictionary of values or yaml file containing the same information are necessary with relevant data for that call.
-GET calls use filters and ordering data.
-PUT calls must contain the data to be put into the database.
-This is a list of example calls only.
-Each call should be customized with the appropriate input data.
-While the examples are in a dictionary format, all the values could be similarly input as a yaml file with the same hierachy provided by the examples.
+All requests require either a dictionary or a YAML file to configure the call to the database.
+GET calls, e.g., are requests to download subsets of data using filters that are specified with a nested dictionary or within a YAML file configuration hierarchy.
+PUT calls must similarly (via defining a key:value structured hierarchy) specify which data to upload to the database.
+Other calls must also be configured with a dictionary or YAML file.
+The following example configuration dictionaries (which could be similarly defined in a YAML file with the same hierarchy) are provided as templates for basic use cases.

 ### Experiment Dictionaries
 Example format of request dictionaries for 'experiment' calls.